 The Boston Athenæum offers short-term fellowships to support the use of Athenæum collections for research, publication, curriculum and program development, or other creative projects.
 Each fellowship pays a stipend for a residency of twenty days (four weeks) and includes a year’s membership to the Boston Athenæum.
 Scholars, graduate students, independent scholars, teaching faculty, and professionals in the humanities as well as teachers and librarians in secondary public, private, and parochial schools are eligible.
 Applicants must be U.S. citizens or foreign nationals holding the appropriate U.S. government documents.

-Applications for the six fellowships listed below are due April 15
+Applications for the five fellowships listed below are due April 15

 - American Society for Eighteenth-Century Studies Fellowship